reececomo/pixijs-actions/README.md

 >
 > _Note: `t` can be outside of 0 and 1 in timing mode functions which overshoot, such as `TimingMode.easeInOutBack`._

-This interpolation function will be called as many times as the renderer asks over the course of its duration.
+This function will be called as many times as the renderer asks over the course of its duration.

 ### Advanced - Custom Subclass Action